The Best Adventure Movies Not To Be Missed

 Forbidden Planet is a 1956 American science fiction adventure movie directed by Fred M. Wilcox from a screenplay by Cyril Hume.
 In the cast Walter Pidgeon, Anne Francis and Leslie Nielsen.
 Shot in Eastmancolor and CinemaScope, it is considered among the cult movie science fiction films of the 1950s, a forerunner of modern science fiction cinema.
 The characters have been compared to those in William Shakespeare’s The Tempest, and the story also includes similarities to the play, leading many to consider it an adaptation.

-It was the first science fiction/adventure film to show humans taking a trip in a spaceship to a planet far from Earth.
-The character of Robby the Robot is among the first robots larger than a simple tin can, has a personality and is also an essential character in the film.
 In the 23rd century, after more than a year of travel, the United Planets C-57D starship reaches the planet Altair IV to discover the fate of an exploration sent there 20 years ago.
 Dr. Edward Morbius, one of the initial exploration researchers, warns the ship not to land for safety reasons, but Captain John J. Adams ignores Morbius’ warning.

 A Man Escape (1956)

-In Lyon in 1943, Fontaine, a member of the French Resistance, jumps out of the vehicle that is taking him to the Montluc prison.
-He is immediately captured and his German captors handcuff, beat and lock him up.
-During his time in prison, Fontaine regularly hears gunfire as other prisoners are killed.
 Initially, Fontaine was placed in a cell on the ground floor of Montluc.
 He interacts with his cell neighbor by tapping on the wall and is often able to speak with Terry, a member of a small group who is able to train in an unsupervised courtyard, from his window.
 Terry brings Fontaine’s letters to his family and the Resistance superiors and provides him with a safety pin so he can open his handcuffs.

 It is a 1956 French prison escape film directed by Robert Bresson.
 It is based on a story by André Devigny, a member of the French Resistance who was held in Montluc prison during World War II by the Germans.
 The film was in competition at the 1957 Cannes Film Festival, and is among Bresson’s masterpieces.
 Bresson won the Best Director award at the 1957 Cannes Film Festival.
-A Man Escape is a lesson in absolute cinematic rigor and one of the best movies of all time
+A Man Escape is a lesson in absolute cinematic rigor and one of the best movies of all time.

 The Hidden Fortress (1958)